-Several recent and upcoming Mickey’s Not So Scary Halloween Party 2019 nights have sold out, and we’ve had a chance to visit Magic Kingdom during a few October event evenings.
+Last year, most Mickey’s Not So Scary Halloween Party nights sold out.
+We had a chance to visit Magic Kingdom during a few October event evenings.
 In this post, we’ll recap our most recent experiences with crowds at Walt Disney World’s hard ticket MNSSHP event and try to address whether it’s still worth attending this year.

 You might recall that at the beginning of September, we shared “A Delightfully Dead Duo of Halloween Parties” rejoicing at the low crowds.
 These two Mickey’s Not So Scary Halloween Party nights reminded us of the “good ole days of these events years ago” and we cautioned you against expecting the same, as these low crowds were likely due to Hurricane Dorian, the opening of Star Wars: Galaxy’s Edge, etc.

-We’ve attended several partial Halloween Parties since then, most recently the sold out October 8, 2019 night.
+We’ve attended several partial Halloween Parties since then, most recently a sold out night in early October.
 We’ve had hit or miss experiences with crowds on those evenings.
 Some mid-September parties were fine, others were terrible.
 Now that October has arrived, crowds at Walt Disney World have spiked and several more upcoming Mickey’s Not So Scary Halloween Party dates have sold out.
 If you have yet to purchase MNSSHP tickets this year and are on the fence, the question of whether Mickey’s Not So Scary Halloween Party is too crowded is worth answering…

 In this post, we’ll address whether Mickey’s Not So Scary Halloween Party is too crowded, and also, what that even means.
 The second half is important, as ‘high crowds’ at Mickey’s Not So Scary Halloween Party mean different things to different people.
 This depends upon their past experiences, priorities, and even where in Magic Kingdom they spend most of their time.